he-yang/Excel-to-JSON/source/usage.md

 * **Empty Cell Handling**: Three options for empty cells: empty string "", JSON null, or exclude
 * **Boolean Format**: Three boolean conversion formats: JSON true/false, string "true"/"false", or number 1/0
 * **Date Format**: Date conversion options: days since 1990-01-01 or ISO 8601 string format
+* **Single Object JSON Format**: Generate a single JSON object or an array of one object
 * **Save As Filename**: Customize the output filename for the JSON file

 Details of Pro Features can be found in [Pro Features](profeatures.md) section.